AdobeDocs/workfront.en/help/classic/manage-work/projects/project-finances/project-finances-overview.md

 product-area: projects
 navigation-topic: create-and-manage-projects
 title: Project finances
-description: For information about areas where you can find project financial information and about how to manage project finances, see the following articles:
+description: For information about areas where you can find project financial information and about how to manage project finances, see the following articles - EDIT ME.
 ---

 # Project finances